Overview

 - Dust devils in the launch and setup area can be violent.
 Hang glider pilots are REQUIRED to use tie-downs for pilot and spectator safety.
 Never leave equipment unattended when unpacked.
 Limit your exposure to dust devils by laying out your wing only when you are ready to launch.
 Use extreme caution when launching in thermic conditions.
 Carefully evaluate the conditions and determine whether they are appropriate for your skills and risk tolerance.
 Consider launching earlier in the day to reduce the risk of encountering dust devils on launch.

-- Thermal activity often results in severe turbulence at or near launch.
+- The primary risk at Chelan Butte involves evaluating flying conditions at or near launch.
+There have been two known fatality accidents at launch and numerous injuries to pilots from failed or aborted launches.
+Thermal activity often results in severe turbulence at or near launch.
 This is particularly pronounced on light wind days, and during mid-day heat.
-Encounters with turbulence during or shortly after launching have resulted in numerous accidents, including some with serious or fatal injuries.
 Carefully evaluate launch conditions before flight.
 Use a different launch or wait for milder conditions when thermal conditions produce excessive gust speeds.
 Chelan Butte, at some times, can be a benign site that is suitable for low-time pilots with limited experience.
 At other times, it can be extremely challenging, even for master-rated pilots.

 - Conditions can be extremely turbulent.
-At all times, maintain sufficient terrain clearance to recover from an event or throw your reserve.
+Pilots flying midday must be ready for turbulence immediately upon exposing the wing to the airflow, and are encouraged to maintain terrain clearance after launching.
 It is not appropriate to scratch for lift on Chelan Butte.
 The safest course of action is to fly straight out after launching until safely away from the terrain, even if you immediately find lift.
 It is typical to find good lift out front.

 - The bowl to the left when standing on the Ants launch often has sink and turbulent air.
 It is recommended to avoid that area, especially when below ridge height.